larryhenryjr/Openstreetmap-Data-Wrangling-Project/README.md

 This repository consists of the following files :

-- __README.md__ : ReadMe file for this project containing an overal summary and details on the work that was done to complete this project.
+- __README.md__ : ReadMe file for this project containing an overal summary and details on files used to complete this project.

-- __project_report.md__ : The final project report that documents the work done on this project including the data wrangling process.
+- __project_report.md__ : The final project write-up documenting my data wrangling process and findings

 - __data.py__ : Python script containing the codes for gathering and extracting data from the OpenStreet Map (OSM) file.
 Data cleansing and manipulation is conducted per project requirements.
 Also the cleaned data is stored in CSV files.